zelanko/sql-docs.it-it/docs/connect/jdbc/using-bulk-copy-with-the-jdbc-driver.md

     [ProdID] ASC
 ) ON [PRIMARY]) ON [PRIMARY]

-IF EXISTS (SELECT * FROM dbo.sysobject
+IF EXISTS (SELECT * FROM dbo.sysobjects
  WHERE id = object_id(N'[dbo].[BulkCopyDemoOrderHeader]')
  AND OBJECTPROPERTY(id, N'IsUserTable') = 1)
     DROP TABLE [dbo].[BulkCopyDemoOrderHeader]